Dipeshpal/vRealize-Suite/vRealize Suite Lifecycle Manager 2.0.md

    Typically, there is an option to include or exclude content management.
 You can select a configuration and mention the change in the number of CPU that is required.

 9. Select the storage that will host the appliance.

-10.Select Thick as the disk format.
+10. Select Thick as the disk format.
     Format does not affect appliance disk size.
 If an appliance needs more space for data, increase disk size by using vSphere after deploying.

-11.From the drop-down menu, select a Destination Network.
+11. From the drop-down menu, select a Destination Network.
 12. Complete the appliance properties.
     - For Hostname, enter the appliance Fully Qualified Domain Name (FQDN).
     - (Optional) Enter the certificate properties.